 Not five minutes ago Harry had found his way back onto the Hogwarts Express after having flooed to Hogsmeade and doubled back along the underground ward stone tunnel, which hid the Hogwarts Express line from the muggles.
-He'd no sooner clambered back into the Gray's compartment when Heiress Tracy Davies had asked for a private conversation.
+He'd no sooner clambered back into the Gray's compartment when Heiress Tracey Davis had asked for a private conversation.

-"Gray Lord Slytherin," Tracy half-whispered, head pressed to the floor.
+"Gray Lord Slytherin," Tracey half-whispered, head pressed to the floor.

 There was a silence.

 "I— I'm sorry, my lord.
 I'm not sure how to address this."

 Harry sighed.
 "Oh for Merlin's sake.
 Get up, Tracey."